 I started writing in 7th grade.
 Of course, you don’t aspire at that age.
-You just write.
-It was a story parodying an old Mennen Skin Bracer (male cologne) commercial.
-It was short horror: a disembodied hand crawls up a guy’s shirt and then, at the last moment, slaps him in the face and says: Thanks!
+You just write ‘cuz it’s fun.
+The problem is aspiring.
+To anything.
+It’s so self-conscious.
+Anyway, my story parodied an old Mennen Skin Bracer (male cologne) commercial.
+It was comedy-horror: a disembodied hand crawls up a guy’s shirt and then, at the last moment, slaps him in the face and says: Thanks!
 I needed that.
-You’d have to be at least 50 to get the reference.
+You’d have to be at least 60 to get the reference.
 Mrs. Snelson made me get up and read it before the whole class.

 I was encouraged.
-I wrote another story about a car that has a baby.
+I wrote another story about a car that had a baby.
 Alright, that one wasn’t so good, but whatdya want?
 I was, like, 10.
 Miss Howell, I recall, the 6th grade teacher who graded it, shamed me for the sexual double entendre I unintentionally wrote into the story.
-Alright, I didn’t even know what sex was.
-I guessed.
+I didn’t even know what sex was.

 In high school, I graduated to poetry, dozens of which I then tore up in a drunken act of self-destruction.
 “Those poems are a part of you, man,” Tom, this dude I grew up with, told me as we both swayed at the Hansa Clipper, a bar populated mostly by late-stage German alcoholics.
-Tom and me were well below the water mark for drinking age, but we’d found our level.
 I knew that, by tearing up the work, I was trying to tear up a part of myself.
 I didn’t really write anything besides those poems between the years of 13 and 23.
-Too busy working to get my drink on.
+Too busy working on my drinking.

 I was a poli-sci student and graduated somehow with a bachelor’s degree, which was about as useful as [fill in your own dirty metaphor here].
 People kept asking: “What’re you gonna do after you graduate?”

 “Oh, thinkin’ about going to law school.”
 I started giving so many people that bullshit, that I had to go to law school.